 Clean eating (eating whole, minimally processed foods) is a lifestyle and not a diet.
 Making the decision to eliminate certain foods from your diet and choosing healthier options is a challenging life choice, not a 30 day fast fix.
 My favorite resource for staying on track while still being creative with my food is my own experimentation in the kitchen!
-Here are some clean eating recipe ideas for every meal of the day, tried and tested by yours truly!
+Here are some clean eating recipes for every meal of the day, tried and tested by yours truly

 Breakfast: Breakfast Casserole with Eggs, Sweet Potatoes, and Turkey Sausage

 - 20 ounces (600 g) sweet potatoes, peeled & cut into ½ inch cubes